alperenozdnc/ezcli/README.md

 arguments that can't be known before being ran. for example, in the comamnd `ls home/ etc/`, the `home/` and `etc/` are non-option options.

-if setting the name to `EZCLI_DEFAULT_OPT` lets you define behaviour when no external input is given. if not defined, ezcli will print out the result of calling help. (note that you can set your own help behaviour by writing your own help fn and pointing it to `cli->help`. the help function is passed the cli struct and opts.
+if the name is set to `EZCLI_DEFAULT_OPT` lets you define behaviour when no external input is given. if not defined, ezcli will print out the result of calling help. (note that you can set your own help behaviour by writing your own help fn and pointing it to `cli->help`. the help function is passed the cli struct and opts.